The iFrame macro enables you to display a web page within a Confluence page.

-Both the scenarios described above are outside the control of the Iframe macro and its developers.
+Both the scenarios described above are beyond the control of the Iframe macro and its developers.

-If you are affected by this problem, Adaptavist suggests that you try one of the following:
+If you are affected by this problem, try one of the following:

-Using https at the start of the Iframe source web address e.g. https://www.adaptavist.com - this can help with mixed content blocking
+https://at the start of the Iframe source web address e.g. https://www.adaptavist.com - this can help with mixed content blocking.

-An alternative method of importing content, such as the HTML Include Macro - please read the caveats on the linked page carefully
+Use an alternative method of importing content, such as the HTML Include macro - please read the caveats on the linked page carefully.